jhumci/MCI-MSE_Aufgaben/PÜ1/DiscussionSummary.md

 The diagnostician has to initiate the test procedure via the command line as there is no user interface yet.
 The ergometer has to provide the system with data.

+#### What information is included in the data?

+The data includes the ecg data from all three subjects, aswell as the power of each of them.
+With that data you can calculate important results.

+#### How is the data resolved in time and how long are the performance tests?

 ### Design and implementation constraints

 - Until a user interface is established the system is operated via the command line.